-Our Beginner Coding Bootcamp admissions processes (full-time and part-time) were carefully designed with the coding beginner in mind.
+Our Beginner Coding Bootcamp admissions process was carefully designed with the coding beginner in mind.
 Each step helps us determine if your interests, skills, and passions align with what we offer, and if we’re a good fit for your investment of time, money, and energy.

 After you pass the non-technical admissions assessments and submit your application, the next step in the process is a 10-20-minute admissions interview.
 There are a couple of reasons we have an admissions interview for our beginner programs:

 - 1) We’re curious about you and your career goals.
 This is a great way to get to know you a bit better.

 - 2) We’re ultimately here to train students for new careers in software engineering, and interviewing is a significant part of the post-bootcamp job search process.
 Consider this valuable interview practice, whether or not you end up in a Hack Reactor cohort.